How to Install Signal on Ubuntu 22.04 | 20.04

-Before we proceed with the installation process, it is crucial to make sure your Ubuntu system is up-to-date with all the existing packages.
-Updating the system ensures that you have the latest security patches and software improvements.
+Before we proceed with the installation process, ensuring your Ubuntu system is up-to-date with all the existing packages is crucial.
+Updating the system ensures you have the latest security patches and software improvements.
 To update your Ubuntu system, run the following command:

 sudo apt update && sudo apt upgrade